OmniLayer/omniwallet/design/README.md

 # Mastercoin Web Wallet Design

-I believe we can extend the my-wallet implementation directly to make a sufficiently secure, feature-filled and reliable client-side encrypted implementation of a mastercoin web-wallet.
-Additionally, we would include a mastercoin block-explorer on the website, and extensions for user-currency block-exploration.
+Our goal is to provide Mastercoin users with a hassle-free encrypted web-wallet to store funds in a secure manner.
+Our plan is to extend the My-Wallet implementation directly to create a feature-filled and reliable client-side encrypted implementation of a Mastercoin web-wallet.
+Additionally, we would like to include a Mastercoin block-explorer on the website, with extensions for user-currency block-exploration.

 ## Features